neradot/react-agent-simple/README.md

 # react-simple

 A simple ReAct agent code designed for tutorial purposes.
-This project demonstrates how to create a reactive agent using OpenAI's API and custom tools.
+This project demonstrates how to create a ReAct agent using OpenAI's API and custom tools.

 ## Setup